VexMihir/chessApp/README.md

 - [Jason Lai](https://github.com/jason0770):
    - Implemented the main chessboard that serves as the primary part of the application.
    - Implemented the valid-moves feature that allowed users to see the available moves per piece.
-   - Designed the side panel, a part of the in-game view that showed player and game information.
+   - Implemented the two buttons which allow players to forfeit and make a draw offer
-   - Developed a bare-bones login system that had to be scraped from the final release due to time constraints.
+   - Designed the side panel, a part of the in-game view that showed player, spectator, and game information
 ---

 📣 Please refer to old.README.md for the design document of the app, including prototype sketches.